matthew-kimm/RecSearch/README.md

 * matplotlib (for plotting summary)
 * openpyxl (writing xlsx files)

+* python3-tk package if using Linux and not already installed (e.g. ubuntu: apt install python3-tk)
 ## How It Works
 ### Idea
 DataWorkers are the abstraction of steps in the recommendation system process.